COVID-19 advice for corporate occupiers

 Lease termination – can I just hand my keys back?

 We have heard stories of tenants shutting premises and unilaterally handing back keys.
 It is highly unlikely that this is effective:

-- Equally commercial leases in England do not typically contain ‘force majeure’ termination provisions – whether automatic or at the tenant’s election.
-(Even in other contracts, it is a moot point to what extent Covid-19 would fall within ‘force majeure’ wording).
+- equally, commercial leases in England do not typically contain ‘force majeure’ termination provisions – whether automatic or at the tenant’s election;even in other contracts, it is a moot point to what extent Covid-19 would fall within ‘force majeure’ wording.
 So, it is unlikely that the lease would permit a tenant to terminate unilaterally in reliance on the Covid-19 situation or, say, the closure of the premises.
-There may of course be a generic break clause allowing a tenant to terminate the lease on notice and tenants could consider whether to exercise such clauses.
-Of course, this option typically requires a notice (of say 6 to 12 months) and would be of little immediate assistance in the current situation.
+There may, of course, be a generic break clause allowing a tenant to terminate the lease on notice and tenants could consider whether to exercise such clauses.
+That said, this option typically requires a notice (of say six to 12 months) and would be of little immediate assistance in the current situation.

 Rent suspension – can I stop paying rent and what steps can the landlord take if I do?

 This is clearly something which many tenants are looking at and, in some cases, it may be a simple commercial necessity if the tenant cannot generate any revenue with its premises closed.

 Whilst most commercial leases will have a rent suspension provision, which is triggered when the premises are incapable of beneficial use/occupation, these clauses are typically linked to physical damage or destruction to the property (e.g. where a fire destroys the property), being in turn tied to the landlord’s building insurance cover for rent in such circumstances.
 So, whilst this is something to check (along with insurance policies generally), such clauses are unlikely to apply to the present situation.